floffy17/floffy17/README.md

 ## About Me

-Hii, i am a Sustainable Nuclear Energy student, i really do like enjoying sea life in Lecce, but unfortunately based in Turin for studying.
+Hii, i am Simone Florido, a Sustainable Nuclear Energy student.
+I really do like enjoying sea life in Lecce, but unfortunately based in Turin for studying.
 Interested in neutronic transport and fuel cycle.